lupyuen/lupyuen.github.io/src/prtarget.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-In this article we...

-TODO: Why it's a problem

-TODO: Our Fix
+In this article we explain why the workflow above is potentially unsafe, and how we fixed it.

 # History of NuttX